by Mike Fruitman

 While Faried came into the league with a decent amount of fanfare from taking Morehead State deeper than most people thought in the 2011 NCAA tournament, Fournier was a bit more of a find, having only played in France.
 I need to tell you that I did not even know who he was when the Nuggets drafted him.
 With a few injuries and taking advantage of the few minutes afforded him, he was finally able to showcase his shooting skills late in the season.

 All of their success has only fueled the interest in anything that offers their cards.
 This is the first year since 2009/10 that I have regretted not going deeper than just one case each of most Panini NBA releases.
 Collectors have slowly been warming to their products since they bought the NBA exclusive with autographs from Blake Griffin, Kobe Bryant and Kevin Durant.
 This year, Panini added Dwayne Wade and two years’ worth of rookie autographs to their already strong roster of retired legends like Larry Bird, Magic Johnson and many more.

-Two products, Panini Select and Panini Prizm stand out above the rest as collectors immediately warmed up to the closest things we have seen to Chrome in the NBA since 08/09.
+Two products, Panini Select stand out above the rest as collectors immediately warmed up to the closest things we have seen to Chrome in the NBA since 08/09.
 Heck, I wish I had gone WELL BEYOND the case of each I brought in and I have gone back into the restocking well for each of those, as well as Absolute, Marquee, Limited, Elite and even Prestige.

 Perhaps the most intriguing part of our recent success with 12/13 releases would be the absence of autographs from eventual Rookie Of The Year Damien Lillard.
 Sadly collectors have had to relive what it was like when Topps and Upper Deck fought over who was going to appear as exclusives within their products in the not too distant past.